NACLab/ngc-learn/docs/tutorials/neurocog/integration.md

 ## Higher-Order Forms of (Explicit) Integration

-Notably, ngc-learn has built-in several forms of (explicit) numerical integration beyond the Euler method, such as a second order Runge-Kutta (RK) method (also known as the midpoint method or RK-2) or an error-predictor method such as Heun's method (also known as the trapezoid method).
+Notably, ngc-learn has built-in several forms of (explicit) numerical integration beyond the Euler method, such as a second order Runge-Kutta (RK-2) method (also known as the midpoint method) and 4th-order Runge-Kutta (RK-4) method or an error-predictor method such as Heun's method (also known as the trapezoid method).
 These forms of integration might be useful particularly if a cell or plastic synaptic component you might be writing follows dynamics that are more nonlinear or biophysically complex (requiring a higher degree